HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/apis/hcl_experience_api/dam_friendly_urls.md

 /collections/7e86ff73-a12a-4180-9db1-387f59674b6a/items/3ea7e44b-38a1-4abc-bc3b-46584a29efd3/renditions/4ea7e44b-38a1-4abc-bc3b-46584a29efd7/versions/8aa7e44b-38a1-4abc-bc3b-46584a29efd9
 ```

-With a friendly URL for the collection unique-name, asset file name, rendition name, and version number, the DAM API URL looks like this:
+With a friendly URL for the collection unique-name, asset file name, rendition name, and version number, the DAM API URL looks as follows:

 ```
 /collections/collection-one/items/img_1705.jpg/renditions/Desktop/versions/2